NateDawg90/aNSR/README.md

 ## Background

-aNSR is an iOS app built using swift and google's firebase backend. aNSR is intended to be a social media app created to settle heated debates between friends.
+aNSWR is an iOS app built using swift and google's firebase backend. aNSWR is intended to be a social media app created to settle heated debates between friends.
 User's may add questions with up to 5 answers.
-Every user may then vote once per question on the aNSR they think is right!
+Every user may then vote once per question on the aNSWR they think is right!

 ## Features and Implementation